 To make this orange cake with semolina flour, you will only need a few ingredients.
 All things you should basically already have in your kitchen, except maybe the semolina if you don’t often use this ingredients.

 You will find a few different types of semolina, based on the grade of semolina (fine, coarse and everything in between!).
-Although you could use coarse semolina (it will make the cake super crunchy), I recommend using a fine semolina – sometimes also called semolina flour – for a nicer crumb texture.

 - Caster Sugar